What Is A Good Credit Score & How Can You Improve It?

 What is a good credit score to buy a house?

-Credit file, credit score & credit report: what’s the difference?
+Credit file vs credit report vs credit score: what’s the difference?

-- A credit file is opened when you first apply for a line of credit and will continually accumulate information about your credit history.
+- Your credit file is opened when you first apply for a line of credit and will continually gather information about your credit history.

 1. Personal information

-Your name and addresses, date of birth and the age of your credit file (this would be the first date you applied for a loan (including small personal loans).
+This section includes your name, addresses, date of birth, and the age of your credit file, which shows the date you first applied for a loan or obtained credit accounts.

 2. Credit accounts